 In order to secure a system, the potential threats must be identified so as to identify and anticipate the enemy's course of action.
-Therefore, the goal of this report is to provide an overview of possible hacker motivations, categorise them and give an idea of how they work in order to better know how to limit the risk of intrusion.
+Therefore, the goal of this report is to provide an overview of possible hacker motivations, categorise them and give an idea of how they work in order to better know how to limit the risk of intrusion and cyber attacks.

 Information systems are generally defined by all of a company's data and the material and software resources that allow a company to store and circulate this data.
 Information systems are essential to companies and must be protected.